Mark Roe: Professional career

-Accidents

-In 1995 Roe was hit on the head by a stray golf ball which resulted in severe headaches.
+In 1995, Roe was hit on the head by a stray golf ball which resulted in severe headaches.
 In July 1999 he tore ligaments in the ring and little fingers of his left hand after grabbing the collar of his dog, which resulted in 20 months out of the game.

-2003 Open Championship

 Roe was just two strokes off the lead after the third round of the 2003 Open Championship when he was disqualified.
 He and his playing partner, Jesper Parnevik, had failed to swap their scorecards before play, meaning that both players had ended up signing for the wrong scores which resulted in their automatic disqualification.
 The sport's governing body, The R&A, have since changed the rules, and failure to exchange scorecards no longer results in disqualification.
 Roe commented at a later date that he "handled the situation in a way that his Father would have been proud of him" and that "he welcomed the rule change so that any other player may not have face to the rollercoaster of emotion that he had to endure on Open Championship Saturday at Royal St George’s in 2003."